Plan Ahead and Play It Safe for Your Next Outdoor Adventure

 - Adjust your stay: You may have made your reservation six months ago and now you need to leave a day early to attend your cousin’s wedding.
 Here is how you modify your campsite reservation so you can enjoy nature and then join friends and family for the celebration.

-- Park in Designated Spaces: Friendly reminder – campgrounds typically have just enough space for one to two vehicles per campsite.
+- Park in Designated Spaces: Friendly reminder – campgrounds typically have just enough space for one or two vehicles per campsite.
 If you have a large family or are expecting a few friends, check the campground facility page on Recreation.gov or your reservation confirmation email to understand if the campground has overflow parking and what fees apply.

 - Install the Recreation.gov app: Quickly and conveniently view the details of your reservation, modify or cancel reservations, or simply book a new reservation all from your mobile device.
 Available at select campgrounds, the Recreation.gov mobile app now features Scan & Pay to pay directly from your mobile device for first-come, first-served campsites and activities.
 Install the app before you leave home as connectivity in the outdoors can be limited or non-existent.

-Be a Kind and Courteous Camper
+Be Kind and Courteous to All

 Let's all take a pledge to make our outdoor and cultural spaces a safe, welcoming, and respectful space for all.
 This includes taking care of the lands and waters, as well as those who choose to recreate within these spaces.
 Here are just a few tips from our Recreate Responsibly friends for being a kind and courteous camper.

 - Build an inclusive outdoors.
 Be an active part of making the outdoors safe and welcoming for all identities and abilities.